 For 30+ years, Wintek has been using condensers in strategic positions to optimize the results of process vacuum systems.
 For example, pre-condensers are condensers placed in front of a pump, compacting the gas into a liquid before it enters the vacuum pump.
 This saves the end user time and resources by reducing the size of the vacuum pump.

-Our engineers take into account pressure drop, behavior of condensate, amount of non condensable gases, endothermic and exothermic chemical reactions, vapor pressure, equipment layout, and more when sizing the correct vacuum condensers for your processes.
+Our engineers consider pressure drop, behavior of condensate, amount of non condensable gases, endothermic and exothermic chemical reactions, vapor pressure, equipment layout, and other factors when sizing the correct vacuum condensers for your processes.
 In addition to these process parameters, the cooling liquid and size of the system is taken into account.
-For example, in larger systems, many companies use one big condenser.
-However, in some of these cases, Wintek recommends two smaller condensers.
+For example, in larger systems, many companies use one big condenser; however, in some of these cases Wintek recommends two smaller condensers.
 The first condenser uses tower water to lower the temperature of the process stream.
 Then the second condenser uses chilled water to cool down the rest of the process stream.
-This way the user can save money by using less chilled water than would be used with a single larger condenser.
+With this configuration the user can save money by using less chilled water than would be used with a single larger condenser.